“Mommy, Lucy’s lost.” a tearful Sally reported. Mom stopped layering the lasagna, gave Sally a quick hug, and sat her on the counter.

 Sally closed her eyes folded her hands.”
 Dear Jesus, thank you for Mommy, Daddy, and Rufus–”

 “Sally, that’s your bedtime prayer.
 Just ask Jesus to help you.”

 “Okay, Dear Jesus.
 Help me find Lucy.
 She’s my especially favoritest dolly.
 She has yellow hair and a polka dot dress, just in case you don’t remember her.
 Aunt Dot gave her to me on my birthday and I miss her a lot, amen.”

 A buzzer sounded from the kitchen.
 “The lasagna’s done, Daddy will be home soon.
 Why don’t you watch some TV while I finish getting supper ready?”
 Sally nodded in agreement and slowly walked to the TV room.

 Later that night.
 “What’s up with Sally?
-She been moping around all night.”
+She has been moping around all night.”
 Dad asked.

 “I guess we’re about to find out.
 Time for bed Sally.”
 Dad called out.
 “Do you want me to read you a story?”